1xKvSUbAg1xJx9KutZW1lzrdGImI3CaW/CaptchaFox-Solver/README.md

 }
 ```

+## Demo server
+A demo server has been provided at https://fox.l7.lol/solver

 ## Updating
 Inject the [user script provided in the reversing folder](Reversing/_userscript_interceptor.js) and see the "cs" property from the output when doing a captcha, these are your heuristics.